 Look for the winter fruits and vegetables below at farmers markets and in produce departments for the best flavor (and greatest value) in season.
-Specific crops and harvest dates will depend on your region's climate and most of these are only available locally in temperate regions (see regional seasonality guides and state-specific seasonality guides for more details).
+Specific crops and harvest dates will depend on your region's climate and most of these beyond root vegetables are only available locally in regions that enjoy a more temperate climate (see regional seasonality guides and state-specific seasonality guides for more details).
 You might also want to check out these Winter Cooking Tips.

 BEETS are in season in temperate climates fall through spring, and available from storage most of the year everywhere else.
 Fresh beets are often sold with their greens still attached.

 BELGIAN ENDIVE are mostly "forced" to grow in artificial conditions, and are thus available year-round.
 Their traditional season (when grown in fields and covered with sand to keep out the light), like that of all chicories, is late fall and winter.

 BROCCOLI, like many cruciferous vegetables, can be grown year-round in temperate climates so we've forgotten it even has a season.
 But, like the rest of its family, it tastes best (that is, more sweet, less bitter and sharp) when harvested in the cooler temperatures of fall in most climates.